 SIAKI: Interesting.

-MOLLY BLOOM: [LAUGHS] Yeah.
+MOLLY BLOOM: [CHUCKLES] Yeah.
 And I think the sound you thought was a match was the closing of the lip balm.
-Do you wear lip balm sometimes?
+Do you wear lip balm, sometimes?

 SIAKI: Sometimes, when my lips are really, really dry.